PROGRAM INFORMATION FOR THE CLEVELAND CLINIC

 - Complete and pass a pre-employment physical exam provided by Cleveland Clinic, including a test for TB, a drug screen and Cotinine testing for tobacco use.

-During the program students will be required to:
+During the internship students will be required to:

 - Comply with all CC policies, especially those concerning appropriate behavior, confidentiality of all information and dress code (additional department policies may also apply);

-- Arrive at your designated location no later than the assigned arrival time and remain there until the assigned departure time – overtime, evening, Saturday and Sunday hours are not allowed;
+- Arrive at your designated work location no later than the assigned arrival time and remain there until the assigned departure time, thus maintaining NO MORE than 40 hours per week – overtime, evening, Saturday and Sunday hours are not allowed;

 - Be on time, dressed neatly and appropriately.
 Any issued uniform or clothing required by your assigned work area must be worn according to your work area policies;